chetan6780/Complete-Preparation/Leetcode/README.md

 ### Optimized inner loop : 33% less time.

-- If the price of the stock that day less than minimun price so far then there is no chance to get profit so we only update minimum price.
+- If the price of the stock that day less than minimum price so far then there is no chance to get profit so we only update minimum price.
 - else we can get profit, update maxProfit.

 ---